Our Staff

 At SNU, Hoffman averaged 29 wins per season, going 88-16 in a three-year stretch.
 He took a program that never had a winning season and won a national championship in 1989, earning Sooner Athletic Conference, District 9, and NAIA Coach of the Year honors for his efforts.

-Hoffman then returned to Shawnee to become the head men's coach at his alma mater and would soon leave a mark on the program still remembered today.
+Hoffman then returned to Shawnee to become the head coach at his alma mater and would soon leave a mark on the program still remembered today.

 Now a member of the OBU Athletics Hall of Fame, Hoffman led the Bison from 1990-99 and won 243 games along the way.
 He led OBU to the national tournament six times and had three teams win 30 or more games.
 The Bison finished second in the national tournament in 1993 and 1997, while finishing third in 1994.
 He reached the Sweet 16 in 1996 and the Elite Eight in 1999.